 • Be mindful of tax legislation and where you fall in this category

-Most charities operate on a small scale, with there being thousands upon thousands of different types and new ones popping up all the time.
-These small charities still have to abide by the same rules as the ones that operate on a global scale; it does not matter how small the cause is.
-If you are taking people’s money for charitable purposes, you have a moral and legal responsibility to deal with the funds accordingly.
+Most charities operate on a small scale, with thousands upon thousands of different types and new ones popping up all the time.
+These small charities still have to abide by the same rules as those operating globally, no matter how small the cause is.
+If you take people’s money for charitable purposes, you have a moral and legal responsibility to deal with the funds accordingly.

-Any activities outside of the law will be punishable by incarceration and fines and disbanding of the non-profit.
-Of course, all charities are allowed to rally for their cause but this has to be done respectfully of people’s time and personal space.
-As long as you follow the above rules, you won’t run into any trouble.
+Any activities outside of the law will be punishable by incarceration, fines, and disbandment of the nonprofit.
+Of course, all charities are allowed to rally for their cause, but this has to be done respectfully of people’s time and personal space.
+You won’t run into any trouble if you follow the above rules.

 How to Budget

-Budgeting does not come naturally to everyone, but it is essential to have an airtight financial model for your charity.
+Budgeting does not come naturally to everyone, but having an airtight financial model for your charity is essential.
 Without it, you are culpable, legally and morally.
-There needs to be clear donation trails and veritable accounts of where this money goes and when.
-If you need some help with budgeting, consider using one of these nonprofit budget template options from Givebutter.
+There must be clear donation trails and veritable accounts of where this money goes and when.
+If you need help with budgeting, consider using one of these nonprofit budget template options from Givebutter.
 Givebutter is the go-to arena for everything to do with running a charity.
 They have a top selection of information guides and everything you need to know about getting started, keeping going, and finding success with your charity venture.
 Get started with their nonprofit budget template.

-Your non-profit’s success will depend on how you decide to run it.
+Your nonprofit’s success will depend on how you decide to run it.
 The well-known charities are recognized owing to their financial savvy, keen and clear marketing, and the time they take to get to know their target demographic.
-But you don’t have to be big and famous to have success as a non-profit.
-There are always new causes to fight for; now is as good a time as any to start something benevolent and amazing.
+But you don’t have to be big and famous to succeed as a nonprofit.
+There are always new causes to fight for; now is as good a time as any to start something benevolent and unique.

 • About the Author